librato/api-docs/source/includes/_jobs.md

 }
 ```

->Queued job which has not started yet:
+>A queued job which has not started yet:

 ```json
 {